Para Explained: Secure, Non-Custodial Wallet Infrastructure

 Many embedded wallets sacrifice user custody for a smoother experience.
-Para delivers both: a seamless, non-custodial wallet powered by secure MPC and passkey authentication.
+Para delivers both: a seamless, non-custodial wallet powered by secure Distributed MPC and passkeys.

 • Para and the app never have full key access